3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \textbf{Temporal Attributes:} Replacing the original static attributes with temporal attributes is key to animating the 3DGS~\cite{yang2023real,pan2024fast,yan2024street,duan20244d}.
-For 4D attributes, including rotation, scale, and position, existing works render 3DGS on timestep $t$ by either taking time slices at specific time points~\cite{duan20244d} or decoupling the $t$ dimension from 4D attributes~\cite{pan2024fast,yang2023real}.
+For 4D attributes, including rotation, scale, and position, existing works render 3DGS on timestep $t$ by either taking time slices~\cite{duan20244d} or decoupling the $t$ dimension from 4D attributes~\cite{pan2024fast,yang2023real}.
 Also, the introduction of 4D SH is crucial for time-varying color attributes.
-For this, the Fourier series is typically used as the adopted basis functions to endow SH with temporal capabilities in existing works~\cite{yan2024street, yang2023real}.
-Note that due to involving different timesteps, such attributes often require video-based training.
+For this, the Fourier series is typically used as the adopted basis functions to endow SH with temporal capabilities~\cite{yan2024street, yang2023real}.
+Note that due to involving different timesteps, these attributes often require video-based training.
+This regularization primarily aims to improve attributes in Gaussian primitives~\cite{matsuki2023gaussian,cheng2024gaussianpro,xie2023physgaussian,zhou2024gala3d, teotia2024gaussianheads}, as in Sec.~\ref{Attribute Expansion}.

-\textbf{Displacement Attributes:} Displacement attributes are indispensable as they describe the relationship between the final and initial positions of Gaussian primitives.
-These attributes can be classified based on their dependency on time.
-Time-independent displacement attributes are often used to correct coarse position attributes, which can be directly optimized in the same manner as other attributes~\cite{szymanowicz2023splatter, qian20233dgsavatar}.
-Time-dependent displacement attributes can describe the positional changes of static 3DGS, thereby achieving dynamic representations.
-This approach often involves introducing a small MLP to predict displacement based on timestep $t$~\cite{wu20234d, yang2023deformable, liang2023gaufre} and other control signals\cite{yu2023cogs}.
+\textbf{Displacement Attributes:} They can describe the relationship between the final and initial attributes in Gaussian primitives and be classified based on their condition.
+Condition-independent displacement attributes are often used to refine coarse attributes, which can be directly optimized in the same manner as other attributes~\cite{szymanowicz2023splatter}.
+Condition-dependent displacement attributes can describe the changes of static 3DGS, thereby achieving dynamic representations and controllable representations.
+This approach often involves introducing a small MLP to predict displacement based on timestep $t$~\cite{wu20234d, yang2023deformable, liang2023gaufre}, {expression and other control signals\cite{yu2023cogs, lee2025deblurring,dhamo2025headgas,xu2024gaussian,chen2024monogaussianavatar,ma20243d,xiang2024flashavatar,xu20253d,qian20233dgsavatar}.}